sassoftware/viya4-deployment/docs/DEPENDENCY-VERSIONS.md

 # Dependency Versions

-Required project dependencies are generally pinned to known working or stable versions to ensure users have a smooth first-start experience.
-In some cases it may be required to change the default version of a dependency.
-In such cases users are welcome to experiment with alternate versions, however compatability may not be guarrenteed.

 If your environment requires validated support for a specific version or range of versions, please open a [Issue](https://github.com/sassoftware/viya4-deployment/issues)

 The following list details our dependencies and versions (~ indicates multiple possible sources):